inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 #### PARTITIONS
-In order to take advantage of Sparks distributed workers and parallel processing, you want to partition the data.
+The data should be partitioned and written to multiple files in order to take advantage of Sparks distributed workers and parallel processing.

 The repartition function can be used to partition a Spark DF.
-The dataframe will be written to multiple files based on the number of partitions specified.
+The number of files is determined by the number of partitions specified.

 _Note: Repartition is a lazy function that will only be executed when the next action is called.
-In this case, it will be executed with write. _
+In this case, it will be executed with write. _#

 ```python
 df = df.repartition(24)